 Why did I receive a balance bill?

 Balance bills are, unfortunately, common in the U.S. healthcare industry, no matter what medical insurance you have.
 In fact, they can happen to insured and uninsured patients alike.
 Fortunately, Sana uses Reference Based Pricing (RBP) to determine the amount we pay providers for specific services.
 Since our payment rates are based on the fair current market rate, providers typically accept it.
 But on occasion, providers will choose not to accept our pricing and will send you the bill directly.
-This is called a balance bill, and we have a 100% success rate of making sure our members never pay more than their patient responsibility on these bills.
+This is called a balance bill.

 Do I have to pay my balance bill?